 - Your total hours of internship activity.
 Note: for a 3 s.h. internship, you will need to complete 120-150 hours over the course of the semester

 - An affirmation that the agency is a not-for-profit institution.

-(2) Identify an App State faculty member to serve as your internship advisor.
+- Identify an App State faculty member who will be willing to serve as your internship advisor.
 It can be an IDS faculty member, but it could also be any faculty member willing to serve in this capacity.
-Often it makes sense to ask a faculty member in your major.
+Often it makes sense to ask a faculty member in your major, but not always.

 Living Learning Center

 Appalachian State University